 For the time being, Tony is no longer concerned with visiting colleges — he’s focused on finding and confirming and then killing a traitor.
 But that’ll be pretty hard to do with Meadow in tow.
 Even though he told her the truth about being in the mafia, he can’t possibly conduct business with her around, right?

-Back in New Jersey, it is constantly raining, and Christopher, the only other mob character featured in the episode, spends the night waiting on calls and orders from Tony.
+Back in New Jersey it is constantly raining, and Christopher (the only other mob character featured in the episode) spends the night waiting on calls and orders from Tony.
 He has to keep running out to the pay phone in the street, standing in a torrential downpour, and it’s like he’s in some sort of limbo.
 The scenes seem to exist outside of time.

 Elsewhere in Jersey, Carmela starts the day sick in bed.
 AJ goes to spend the night at a friend’s house, and Father Phil Intintola, the friendly priest, stops by.
 Father Phil is a known schnorrer (another Jewish word, like ‘golem,’ this one meaning ‘mooch’), and he initially drops in solely because he wants to eat some of Carm’s baked ziti.
-That’s a double entendre.
+That’s an obvious double entendre.

-It’s quite obvious that Carmela and Father Phil share a mutual attraction for one another.
+It’s clear that Carmela and Father Phil share a mutual attraction for one another.
 This is evident from the moment the doorbell rings: Carmela quickly fixes her hair and puts on makeup in the mirror.
 Furthermore, the mood is just right — AJ off to a friend’s house, Tony and Meadow out of town, and the two of them sitting on the couch, watching The Remains of the Day, drinking plenty of wine.

 Added to this, Carmela is angry with Tony for not telling her that his therapist is a woman (Dr. Melfi calls the home to cancel an appointment).
 “Why would he lie about it unless he’s screwing her?” she asks, and she’s justified in thinking so, even if it’s not true.
-After all, Tony took the time to call Irina, his Russian mistress, from the pay phone up in Maine, and Carmela is well aware of his many infidelities.
+After all, Tony took the time to call his Russian mistress Irina from the pay phone up in Maine, and Carmela is well aware of his many infidelities.